LoudonLab/FcsAnalysisPipeline/README.md

 The working name for this project is Fish and Cushion.

-Python packagerRequirements to be installed via Pip (or by other means):
+Python package requirements to be installed via Pip (or by other means):
 - pandas
 - numpy
 - tqdm